neuropsychology/Courses/Statistics/R/English/Introduction.md

        3.475024        2.789051
 ```

-It says a Welsh t-test!
+Ok, so in general, women appear to have a higher level of negative affect.
+But wait, it says we did a Welsh t-test!
 Usually, people don't do a Welsh test but assumes that the two samples are of equal variance...
 Let's take a look at the documentation of the variable by running the following:

 ```R
 ?t.test()
 ```

 This will show the documentation for the function.
 Indeed, in R, **almost every function is documented**.

 In the documentation of this function, under the *Arguments* section, we find the following: